EdmundGoodman/EdmundGoodman/README.md

 <hr/>

 I think my interests can be most effectively summarised by what I'm working on now, what I've worked on in the past, and what I want to learn about in the future.
-This list was last updated on the 21st March 2025.
+This list was last updated on the 23rd May 2025.

 ##### I'm currently working on

 - My Master's degree research project, investigating how we can improve the performance of the [xDSL compiler toolkit](https://github.com/xdslproject/xdsl) ([meta-repo here](https://github.com/EdmundGoodman/masters-project))
+- ByteSight, a tracing profiler for Python bytecode ([repo here](https://github.com/EdmundGoodman/bytesight))
 - Writing some more blog posts for [my website](https://edmundgoodman.co.uk/posts/)

 ##### I've recently finished working on